Annaëlle Bénard

 Road ecology: towards a predictive model of wildlife–vehicle collision risk

-UMR 5023, Université Claude Bernard Lyon 1.
+LEHNA UMR 5023, CNRS – Université Claude Bernard Lyon 1 – ENTPE.

-Involvement: Communications Officer, DocE2M2 Association (2021–2023).
+Engagement: Communications Officer, DocE2M2 Association (2021–2023).
 Teaching (192h)

 Publications

-Simulation and abundance estimation using camera traps
+Simulation and abundance estimation from camera traps

 Hierarchical organisation of food exchange in the ant Lasius niger